0xMarsRover/IDT_Fisher_Vector/README.md

 Description of files:
-1. computeIDTF.py
+1. computeIDTF.py:
-	*Resize the videos using ffmpeg.py file to 320x240 *Execute the IDTF binary, which is hard-coded in the file.
+    1. Resize the videos using ffmpeg.py file to 320x240.
+    2. Execute the IDTF binary, which is hard-coded in the file.
+    3. The [IDTF binary](http://lear.inrialpes.fr/people/wang/improved_trajectories) can be downloaded.
-	*The IDTF binary can be downloaded at http://lear.inrialpes.fr/people/wang/improved_trajectories *saves temporary resized files in ./tmp directory
+    4. saves temporary resized files in ./tmp directory

 2. ffmpeg.py
-	Python wrapper for basic ffmpeg operations.
-Used to resize the videos.
+    1. Python wrapper for basic ffmpeg operations, and used to resize the videos.

 3. gmm.py
-	*Computes the gmms.
+	1. Computes the gmms.

-	Calls the computeIDTF module to generate the .feature video files that will be used to create GMMs These .feature files will be stored in the ./GMM_IDTFs directory.
+	2. Calls the computeIDTF module to generate the .feature video files that will be used to create GMMs These .feature files will be stored in the ./GMM_IDTFs directory.
 	Each .feature file is on the order of 200MB.

-	Computes GMM for each of the 5 IDTF descriptor types (trajs, hogs, hofs, mbhxs, mbhys).
+	3. Computes GMM for each of the 5 IDTF descriptor types (trajs, hogs, hofs, mbhxs, mbhys).
-	Saves each of the GMMs in the specified file using python temporaryFile
+	Saves each of the GMMs in the specified file using python temporaryFile.

 4. IDT_feature.py
-	*Handles a improved trajectory feature point
+	1. Handles a improved trajectory feature point
 	The .feature files contain IDT features for each video.
 A single IDTF contains a few different pieces of information as described in http://lear.inrialpes.fr/people/wang/improved_trajectories

-	Most importantly, each IDTF contains each of the following descriptors.
+	2. Most importantly, each IDTF contains each of the following descriptors.
-	* trajectory
+	    1. trajectory
-	* hog
+        2. hog
-	* hof
+        3. hof
-	* mbhx
+        4. mbhx
-	* mbhy
+        5. mbhy

 5. computeFVs.py
-	*extract IDTFs and compute the Fisher Vectors (FVs) for each of the videos in the input list (vid_in).
+	1. extract IDTFs and compute the Fisher Vectors (FVs) for each of the videos in the input list (vid_in).
-	The training and testing file splits are included in text files
+	2. The training and testing file splits are included in text files.
-	The Fisher Vectors are output in the ./UCF101_Fishers directory.
+	3. The Fisher Vectors are output in the ./UCF101_Fishers directory.

 6. ThreadPool.py
-	Python module I used to parallelize the computeFVs script.
+	1. Python module I used to parallelize the computeFVs script.

 7. computeFVstream
-	Recieves stdin stream of IDTFs generated by the IDTF binary.
+	1. Recieves stdin stream of IDTFs generated by the IDTF binary.
-	Converts an IDTF from a video into a fisher vector.
+	2. Converts an IDTF from a video into a fisher vector.
-	Prereq: GMM must have already been computed.
+	3. Prereq: GMM must have already been computed.

 8. computeFV.py
-	*Encodes a fisher vector.
+	1. Encodes a fisher vector.
 Requires IDTFs as input

 9. compute_UC101_class_index.py
-	Builds a dictionary of UCF101 class names to class index.
+	1. Builds a dictionary of UCF101 class names to class index.

 10. classify_library.py
-	Custom library of methods useful when optimizing and working with the classifiers.
+	1. Custom library of methods useful when optimizing and working with the classifiers.

 11. classify_experiment.py
-	Script used to experiment with different settings for hyperparameters for SVM classifiers.
+	1. Script used to experiment with different settings for hyperparameters for SVM classifiers.

 12. train_classify.py
-	Python script to optimize the choice of hyperparameters for SVM classifiers.
+	1. Python script to optimize the choice of hyperparameters for SVM classifiers.
-	Outputs the results in the GridSearch_ouput file.
+	2. Outputs the results in the GridSearch_ouput file.

 13. baseline.py (have not tried yet)
-	Implements the baseline experiment.
-The baseline result involves extracting the first frame from each video and using this single image as the content to perform classification.
-The first frame for every video is resized to 240 x 320.
+	1. Implements the baseline experiment.
+	2. The baseline result involves extracting the first frame from each video and using this single image as the content to perform classification.
+	3. The first frame for every video is resized to 240 x 320.
-	PCA is performed on each image in order to reduce the dimensions.
-A multiclass linear SVM is used to classify the videos.
+	4. PCA is performed on each image in order to reduce the dimensions.
+	5. A multiclass linear SVM is used to classify the videos.

 14. improved_trajectory_release/ (dir)
-	Extract IDT features from videos, written in C++.
-Before running, it should be compiled by using make commend.
+	1. Extract IDT features from videos, written in C++.
+	2. Before running, it should be compiled by using make commend.

 ## Rerference
-Khurram Soomro, Amir Roshan Zamir and Mubarak Shah, UCF101: A Dataset of 101 Human Action Classes From Videos in The Wild., CRCV-TR-12-01, November, 2012.
+1. Khurram Soomro, Amir Roshan Zamir and Mubarak Shah, UCF101: A Dataset of 101 Human Action Classes From Videos in The Wild., CRCV-TR-12-01, November, 2012.

-Many thanks to the open project at github [https://github.com/anenbergb/CS221_Project]
+2. Many thanks to the open project at github [https://github.com/anenbergb/CS221_Project]()